sfigg/commercialization-public/docset/manufacture/iot/build-retail-image.md

       </AdditionalFMs>
     ```

-3. Add the FeatureIDs for your app package and the OEM\_CustomCmd package.
+3. Add the FeatureIDs for the your app package, the  and the OEM\_CustomCmd package.

     ``` syntax
     <OEM>